 The problem with both curly and thick hair is in how you get the head lice and their eggs, the nits out of it.
 Curly hair can be difficult to nit comb.
 The sheer volume of thick hair can make nit combing an even longer and more intense task.

 Because it is more challenging to work with infestations on both curly and thick hair, they can become very heavy quite quickly.
 It is therefore important to know how to treat nits in both curly and thick hair.
+The best head lice treatment for long, curly hair is often lots of patience!

 To treat nits and head lice in curly hair here is some professional advice from The Hairforce for parents everywhere: